thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-03-13-clean-architecture.md

 </figure>

 This discovery enabled grander constructions with orders of magnitude less effort.
-No more brute-forcing large structures.
-We can obtain scale through the proper organization of the materials.
+No more brute-force monuments, we obtain scale through a more powerful organization of the same materials.
+Let's compare:

 <table>
     <tr>